 Molten Salt Reactors (MSRs) are nuclear reactors that use a fluid fuel in the form of very hot fluoride or chloride salt rather than the solid fuel used in most reactors.
 Since the fuel salt is liquid, it can be both the fuel (producing the heat) and the coolant (transporting the heat to the power plant).
-There are many different types of MSRs, but the most talked about one is definitely the Liquid Fluoride Thorium Reactor (LFTR).
+There are many different types of MSRs, including the Molten Salt Breeder Reactor (also know commercially as the Liquid Fluoride Thorium Reactor, or LFTR).
 This MSR has Thorium and Uranium dissolved in a fluoride salt and can get planet-scale amounts of energy out of our natural resources of Thorium minerals, much like a fast breeder can get large amounts of energy out of our Uranium minerals.
 There are also fast breeder fluoride MSRs that don’t use Th at all.
 And there are chloride salt based fast MSRs that are usually studied as nuclear waste burners due to their extraordinary amount of very fast neutrons.

 The benefits of MSRs are plentiful, hence their resilience as an interesting topic throughout reactor history.
 We break them down by topic here.

 Sustainability is a measure of how efficiently a system can use natural resources.
 Most traditional reactors can only burn about 1% of the uranium on Earth.
 Many advanced reactors, including MSRs, can do much better.
 Here’s why MSRs are good in this regard.

 Though economics are not truly known until a system is in commercial operation, there are reasons to think MSRs would have favorable low price.

 The most important aspect of a nuclear reactor is safety.
 Here’s the good news for MSRs: